jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ### Go Modules

-The version of Go used provides the *Go Modules* feature, with complete Golang dependencies described by a Go module file `go.mod` and a checksum file `go.sum`.
+The version of Go used provides the *Go Modules* feature, with complete Golang dependencies described by a Go module file `go.mod` [Appendix J] and a checksum file `go.sum`.
 This allows completely reproducible builds, while also providing ease of use for developers, as they can add, remove and update dependencies through the Go command line program.
-This go module feature allows a new developer to join the project and retrieve all dependencies easily and reliably - reducing set up time and difficulty.
+This go module feature allows a new developer to join the project and retrieve all dependencies easily and reliably
+- reducing set up time and difficulty.

 Initial development of this project was done using the older Go style of development in the *Go Path*, with no project level dependency management.